Zvezdan Mitrović: ASVEL (2018–2020)

-On June 26, 2018, Mitrović signed a three-year contract with ASVEL Basket.
+On 26 June 2018 Mitrović signed a three-year contract with ASVEL Basket.
 In the 2018–19 season, he guided the team to the French national championship title and to winning the French Cup.
-He was sacked by ASVEL in May 2020 and contested the decision of the club.
+He was fired by ASVEL in May 2020 and contested the decision of the club.

 Monaco (2020–2021)

-On July 2nd, 2020, he returned to AS Monaco.
-He parted ways with the club on December 13, 2021.
+On 2 July 2020 he returned to AS Monaco.
+He parted ways with the club on 13 December 2021.

+Galatasaray (2023–2024)

+On 11 May 2023, he became the head coach of Galatasaray Nef of the Turkish BSL.

+On 30 January 2024, Galatasaray Ekmas lost 96–93 to the French representative JDA Dijon, which it hosted in the second match of Group J of the Champions League Round of 16.
+After the match, there was an argument between the yellow-red fans who wanted the resignation of Head Coach Mitrović and Mitrovic.
+Meanwhile, a controversy broke out when Mitrovic responded to the fans who reacted to him.
+Galatasaray staff took the experienced head coach to the dressing room.

+On 31 January 2024, Galatasaray Ekmas announced that he had parted ways with head coach Mitrović, who had an argument with the fans in the JDA Dijon match.

+Cedevita Olimpija (2024–present)

+On 3 June 2024, he became the head coach of Cedevita Olimpija where he signed a two-year contract.

 National team coaching career

 Mitrović was an assistant coach for the senior Montenegro men's national team at the EuroBasket 2013, under head coach Luka Pavićević.

-On October 6, 2017, Mitrović was named the head coach of Montenegro senior men's national team.
+On 6 October 2017 Mitrović was named the head coach of Montenegro senior men's national team until 2019.